MicrosoftDocs/memdocs/sccm/core/servers/manage/checklist-for-installing-update-1602.md

  To take advantage of this option, you must configure your site to support automatic upgrades for pre-production before beginning installation of the update.
 For more information, see [Upgrade clients in System Center Configuration Manager](../../../core/clients/manage/upgrade/upgrade-clients.md) and
 [How to test client upgrades in a pre-production collection in System Center Configuration Manager](../../../core/clients/manage/upgrade/test-client-upgrades.md).

- **Plan to use Maintenance windowsto control when site servers install updates:** You can use the maintenance windows to define a period of time during which updates to the site server can be installed.
+ **Plan to use Maintenance windows to control when site servers install updates:** You can use the maintenance windows to define a period of time during which updates to the site server can be installed.
 This can help you control when sites in your hierarchy install the update.

 Beginning with the release of the 1602 update, maintenance windows have been renamed *service windows*.
 For more information, see [Service windows for site servers](/sccm/core/servers/manage/service-windows).